Sage-is/WEB-Sage.Education-docs/docs/tutorials/tips/rag-tutorial.md

 ## Setup

-### Step-by-Step Setup: Sage WebUI Documentation as Knowledge Base
+### Step-by-Step Setup: Sage.is AI-UI Documentation as Knowledge Base

-Follow these steps to set up RAG with **Sage WebUI Documentation**:
+Follow these steps to set up RAG with **Sage.is AI-UI Documentation**:

 1. **Download the Documentation**:
    - Download the latest documentation: